Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Error analysis

-{ } \paragraph{\textit{Error analysis} $-$} To assess the quality of our principal Hugoniot determination, we analyzed the possible sources of errors in relation to our machine learning scheme.
+To assess the quality of our principal Hugoniot determination, we analyzed the possible sources of errors in relation to our machine learning scheme.
 There are three main sources of errors: the uncertainties in the fit of $H(\rho,T)$, the prediction error of the MLP, and the uncertainties in the reference state energy estimate, i.e. $e_0$ in Eq.\eqref{eq: Rankine-Hugoniot 1}.
 We verified that, in our case, the error produced by the fit is negligible compared to the other two sources, which we will discuss next.

 As mentioned before, we followed Ref.~\onlinecite{Tirelli2022} to construct our MLPs and used a GKR model based on a modified version of the SOAP kernel \cite{De2016}.
-Our final dataset, including both training and test sets, comprises $871$ configurations selected through an iterative procedure with $128$ hydrogen atoms each, where we calculated energies, pressures and forces at the VMC and LRDMC levels.
-These configurations correspond to temperatures from $4$~kK up to $35$~kK and Wigner-Seitz radii from $1.80$ Bohr to $2.12$ Bohr.
-Finite size corrections have also been estimated using the KZK functional \cite{Kwee2008}.
+Our final dataset, including both training and test sets, comprises $561$ configurations selected through an iterative procedure with $128$ hydrogen atoms each, where we calculated energies, pressures and forces at the VMC and LRDMC levels.
+These configurations correspond to temperatures from $4$~kK up to $20$~kK and Wigner-Seitz radii from $1.80$ Bohr to $2.12$ Bohr.
+Finite size corrections (FSC) have also been estimated using the KZK functional \cite{Kwee2008}.
 Details on the training set construction and the QMC calculations, together with the performances of all MLP models can be found in the SM~\cite{SM}.
-In particular we found a final root mean square error, calculated on the test set, of the order of $20$ meV/atom for the energy, $130$ meV/\AA~ for the forces, and $0.1$ GPa for the pressures.
+In particular we found a final root mean square error (RMSE), calculated on the test set, of the order of $7$ meV/atom for the energy, $250$ meV/\AA~ for the forces, and $0.75$ GPa for the pressures.

 At this point, it is worth to highlight some favourable features of our machine learning approach, especially in applications where it is coupled with computationally expensive methods such as QMC.
 They can be itemized as follows: \begin{itemize} \item {\it transferability}: the total energy of the system is expressed as a sum of local terms \cite{Behler2007}, therefore our models are capable of making accurate predictions on configurations whose size has never been encountered in the training set.
 In particular, our MLPs find their applicability to systems with an arbitrary number of atoms $N$. \item {\it efficiency and accuracy}: within the $\Delta$-learning framework, the machine learning task becomes easier.
 Indeed, we obtained very accurate QMC potentials, by training models on small datasets and, thus, by reducing the amount of calculations needed.
 Moreover, since the computational cost of the ML inference is negligible compared to the baseline DFT calculation, we were able to perform QMC-driven MD simulations at the cost of a DFT dynamics. \item {\it overfitting prevention}: using a {\it local sparsification} technique based on the farthest point sampling (see SM of Ref.~\onlinecite{Tirelli2022}), we discarded from each configuration a possibly large fraction of the corresponding $N$ local environments, preventing overfitting and allowing for an increased predictive power of the model on unseen data.
 Since the computational cost of the predictions scales with the size of the training set, this procedure drastically improves the efficiency of the final model. \end{itemize}